“Perioperative nurses are patient advocates who are committed to providing safe patient care following current guidelines and best practices.”

 Perioperative Nurse Program Accreditation

-Commission on Collegiate Nursing Education (CCNE) and the Accreditation Commission for Education in Nursing (ACEN).
+All perioperative nurses must complete a nursing education program that is accredited by the Commission on Collegiate Nursing Education (CCNE) and the Accreditation Commission for Education in Nursing (ACEN).
 Attending an accredited program is a requirement for licensure in most states.
-It demonstrates to employers and students that a program has met a high standard for quality in facilities, faculty, and curriculum.
+It demonstrates to employers and students that a program has met high standards of quality in its facilities, faculty, and curriculum.

 Post-nursing school, RNs may choose to complete a perioperative nursing residency or fellowship program to gain hands-on skills in a structured environment.
 These fellowships can be accredited by the Practice Transition Program by the American Nurses Credentialing Center’s Commission on Accreditation in Practice Transition Programs.